dn789/email_forensics/readme.md

 **Notes:**

 -   **user job titles/signatures**: Signatures for users are identified from frequent text blocks that have their name, a phone number and/or email address.
 Job titles are extracted from the signature using a list of 200k job titles.
 Multiple candidates are included in case of false positives.

-    The next step would be classifying the job titles as executive/not, which shouldn't be difficult.

 -   **find_secrets/gitleaks**: Change the entropy of the rules in the gitleaks config file (`config/gitleaks.toml`) to increase or decrease the sensitivity of the search.
 The most productive rule should be "generic-api-key".